Key takeaways:

 Dapsone (Aczone)

-If you have a sulfa allergy and need an antibiotic, your healthcare provider will likely give you a non-sulfonamide antibiotic.
-But there are certain situations where sulfa drugs like Bactrim are still go-to choices — even if you’ve had a minor reaction in the past.
+If you have a sulfa allergy and need an antibiotic, your healthcare professional will likely give you a non-sulfonamide antibiotic.
+But there are certain situations where sulfa drugs such as Bactrim are still go-to choices — even if you’ve had a minor reaction in the past.
 One example would be for a certain type of pneumonia prevention in people with weakened immune systems.

 In other cases, a sulfa rechallenge or desensitization might be considered.
 This is especially true if no other medications are good options.
 A rechallenge involves restarting the sulfa drug that was stopped.
 Desensitization is a procedure where you’re slowly given the drug in higher amounts until you can tolerate the needed dose.